One-Time Payments

 If you have previously tokenized a customer's card, you can use the token instead of sending the full card details to process a one-time payment.
 This enhances security and simplifies the payment flow by eliminating the need to request card information again.

-For detailed information on card tokenization, please refer to the Card Tokenization documentation.
+For detailed information on card tokenization, please refer to the Tokenization documentation.

 Payment with 3D Secure